Image of recycling facility shows paper material moving on belt

 • Positively impact 10 million people in our communities through targeted social impact programs by 2030, using the equivalent of 2% of our net income

-• 15.2 By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally
+• Target 15.2 By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally